 Moderate exercise can help you sleep better and give you more energy while awake.
 Aim for a 20- to 30-minute routine three or four times a week.
 Tailor the workout to your physical condition, and exercise in the morning or afternoon, not close to bedtime.
 Check with your doctor about how much and what type of exercise is right for you.

-Meditation, yoga, and biofeedback can reduce tension and promote better sleep.
-Visualization or guided imagery, during which you hold a peaceful image in your mind before bedtime, is also an effective path to relaxation.
+Meditation, yoga, and biofeedback may reduce tension and promote better sleep.
+Visualization or guided imagery, during which you hold a peaceful image in your mind before bedtime, can also be an effective path to relaxation.
 You can learn these techniques from an instructor, online sites, a how-to book, or an instructional tape.

 Good Sleep Habits